coreBOS/coreBOSDocumentation/user/pages/11.others/04.devel/01.issue_tracker/01.start/01.issue/239/item.md

 That means that we must encapsulate or protect our event code inside a condition that makes sure we are in the correct module.
 Looking at the different examples you can see that almost all of them start with a

-*“if ($moduleName=='whatever')”*
+*"if ($moduleName=='whatever')"*
 <div class="notices blue">
-This is the “de facto” standard </div>
+This is the "de facto" standard </div>

 It also means that we have to be especially careful with the things that are done, our code has to be fast and efficient in order to not block the user experience, and also resistant to errors.

 Although this may seem an incorrect approach, experience shows that it is extremely powerful for many situations.

-That said, the “save” events (and some others) support conditions directly in their definition and also dependency launching.
-These events have a “condition” column and a “dependent on” column.
+That said, the "save" events (and some others) support conditions directly in their definition and also dependency launching.
+These events have a "condition" column and a "dependent on" column.

 The **condition column** can accept expressions following this syntax: